MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

-Summary: The Maharashtra Building and Other Construction Workers Welfare Board (MBOCWW) runs the Bandhkam Kamgar Yojana, offering a wide range of welfare schemes to registered construction workers and their families.
+Summary: The Maharashtra Building and Other Construction Workers Welfare Board (MAHABOCW) runs the Bandhkam Kamgar Yojana, offering a wide range of welfare schemes to registered construction workers and their families.

 Benefits include marriage aid, education support, health care, housing grants, pensions, and accident compensation.
 It’s meant for daily-wage and informal sector workers in construction across Maharashtra.